Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Writing for an Audience of One

-Received a question about writing and printing a book that the author wanted to give as a personal gift to someone special.
-Because the subject was very private and the author only wanted it to be seen by the recipient, there was a concern about getting it printed on the self publishing platforms such as Amazon's Createspace.
+I received a question about writing and printing a book that the author wanted to give as a personal gift to someone special.
+Because the subject was very private and the author only wanted it to be seen by the recipient, there was a concern about getting it printed on the self-publishing platforms such as Amazon's KDP (which now has merged with the former Createspace).
 That concern is justified.

-When you use self publishing platforms such as Amazon's Createspace, they will typically assign an ISBN number to the book, or authors can provide their own ISBN numbers.
+When you use self-publishing platforms such as Amazon's KDP, they will typically assign an ISBN to the book, or authors can provide their own ISBNs.
 Either way, it's required, and it puts the book in R.R.
 Bowker's Books in Print ISBN database.
 This moves this book from personal to public, which may be undesirable for a private gift.

 Printing One Book for a Gift

 The reason that these authors initially look to self-publishing platforms, is that they want to print a book for a gift.
 Since just one copy of a book can be ordered from the likes of Createspace, that initially seems like a good idea.
 But the publishing and privacy concerns just discussed make that a bad choice.
 So what's the alternative?

 Luckily, there are online services such as Shutterfly, Snapfish, and Mixbook that can be used to create and print just one copy of a gift book for a special someone.
 As a side note, the grandparent author mentioned in the opening example did use Shutterfly for the book and it was a nicely produced product.

 Usually, these services are used to put photos, along with some text, into a book format.
 These can work great for shorter gift books, but there is usually a maximum number of pages that can be printed.
 And the longer it is, the more expensive it gets.